Genxster1998/genx.github.io/README.md

-Nitrux S.A. - Website
+Nitrux S.A. - Website (Old)
 ==============

-This repository holds the sources for the Nitrux website.
+This repository holds the sources for the old Nitrux website.

 ![Site preview](http://i.imgur.com/VTs0IFw.png "Nitrux S.A. website")